nazim806/portfolio-create-react-app/README.md

 Portfolio using the gitconnected.com user portfolio API.

-Data is supplied by the gitconnected.com API and fetches your newest data on each page load.
-Make updates to your portfolio website without ever needing to change code or re-deploy.
+Data is supplied by the gitconnected.com API and fetches the newest data on each page load.
+Make updates to the portfolio website without ever needing to change code or re-deploy.

 Use your API endpiont now: